-Any PC that runs OS Windows 10/8/7/Vista/XP/Embedded/2003-19Server smoothly.
+Any computer that runs Windows OS 11/10/8/7/Vista/XP/Embedded/2003-22Server

 The PROMOTIC system itself has no practical requirements regarding memory size, CPU performance, disk size etc. The required performance depends on the specific developed PROMOTIC application.

 We highly recommend separating the hard drive for the PROMOTIC system